• ,

-So, you just got a new job — or you’re considering accepting one — and you’re happy to finally get something to cushion the effects of sapa.
+So, you just got a new job — or you’re considering accepting one — and you’re happy to finally get something to cushion the effects of poverty.
+Don’t get too excited.
+You need to watch out for these signs.

-If you start hearing things like, “we’re all one big family here” or “we’re all rockstars,” just run for your life.
-Run o!
+“We’re all one big family here” or “We’re all rockstars”.
+Run for your life.

 They have a banging social media page